 - Citizens Advice Scotland Annual Report 2020-21

-We have been responding to the pandemic through some of the statements and press release you find here.
+We responded to the impacts of the pandemic through some of the statements and press release you find here.

 Alongside press releases issued to the media highlighting issues and solutions, we have been using our weekly column in the Herald to raise important points about how the pandemic is affecting different parts of our lives.